matthijsgroen/geppetto-player/README.md

 ## Why do I need to setup this render loop myself?

 It is to give you more control.
-You can specify the resolution to render, or render multiply Geppetto animations in the same WebGL Canvas.
+You can specify the resolution to render, or render multiple Geppetto animations in the same WebGL Canvas.
 You could even create framebuffers, render into them and apply a shader aftereffect on it if you desire. (all these things I consider outside of the scope of this player library :-))

 ## Using the library in a babel built site (Webpack, CRA)